ruggeri/tech-notes/ai/deep-learning.md

 that the middle layers get better guidance of how they should organize themselves.

+Another approach is transfer learning: train for some tasks, and then use the output of the `k`th layer as input for another task.

 They note: SGD with momentum continues to be a very popular approach, and has been since the 80s.
 The big advances are in coming up with architectures that do well with our optimization techniques.
 For